domcek/Project-G53.41/README.md

 ## Figures

 All figures of the paper are provided in pdf format under "./figures/".
-They are an output of Jupyter lab notebook “zenodo_g53_figures_tables.ipynb”.
+They are an output of Jupyter lab notebooks:

+“./zenodo_g53_tables_figures.ipynb”

+"./zenodo_g53_mcmc_figures.ipynb"

 Figure 1 is produced directly from SAOimageDS9.
 You can use ds9's restore function to open the Fig.1 in paper configuration.